paaco/sprite2asm/README.md

  The background color (set via `-bg`) is mapped to bit pattern `00`.
 Other colors map to the remaining bit pattern `10` for sprites or `11` for charsets.

  * `-syXX`:
- y-offset applied when converting sprites (defaults to 0).
+ y-offset in hex applied when converting sprites (defaults to 0).
 Useful when extracting sprite overlays.

 ### OUTPUT OPTIONS